 Some developers work for recognised IT organisations and sometimes take up other projects by the side.
 Another group of developers freelance fulltime and still manage to make enough money as their corporate counterparts.
 The latter group’s numbers continue to rise, as the opportunities and attractive pay scales, offer a more viable and lucrative option to office work.

-Job Duties for Freelance HTML Developer
+Freelance HTML Developer Job Duties

 HTML developers have a host of duties, which they must fulfil at the job.
 As a freelancer, there are certain job duties that you will have to fulfil along with developing the code.
 Some of the important ones are listed here:

 - Have the ability to code

 - Develop and writes computer programs to store, locate and retrieve specific documents, data and information